Running Programs Written with the AWS Flow Framework for Java

-The framework provides worker classes to initialize the AWS Flow Framework runtime and communicate with Amazon SWF.
+The framework provides worker classes to initialize the AWS Flow Framework for Java runtime and communicate with Amazon SWF.
 In order to implement a workflow or an activity worker, you must create and start an instance of a worker class.
 These worker classes are responsible for managing ongoing asynchronous operations, invoking asynchronous methods that become unblocked, and communicating with Amazon SWF.
 They can be configured with workflow and activity implementations, the number of threads, the task list to poll, and so on.

 The framework comes with two worker classes, one for activities and one for workflows.